dynamsoft-docs/capture-vision-docs/enums/core/region-object-element-type.md

 # Enumeration RegionObjectElementType

-`RegionObjectElementType` is used to determine the particular type of the subclasses of `RegionOjectElement`.
+`RegionObjectElementType` is used to determine the particular type of the subclasses of `RegionObjectElement`.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript